 - 2.1 Fire extinguishers are kept in the following locations:

 - a.
-Inside South Door
+Porch 2Kg carbon dioxide

 - b.
-Inside North Door
+Nave -3L foam

 - c.
-Inside Priest's Door

-- d.
-Bell Tower
+Chancel 3L foam - d.
+Vestry 2kg carbon dioxide

 The above extinguishers are checked monthly by the H&S Advisor for presence and non-discharge.
-They are also checked annually in March by the providing company.
+They are also checked annually in February by the providing company.

-- 2.2 Fire Alarm System Not applicable.

-- 2.3 Other Fire Protection Equipment Not applicable.
+- 2.2 Fire Alarm System Not applicable. - 2.3 Other Fire Protection Equipment Not applicable.

-- 2.4 Evacuation Procedure -
+2.4 Evacuation Procedure -

-a.
-The south door and the North door must be unlocked before any event.

-b.
-In the event of an emergency, an announcement to leave the building will be made by a sidesman or a member of the PCC.

-c.
-In the absence of emergency lighting, at least two torches must be available to the sidesmen or members of the PCC.

-d.
-Persons will assemble by the War Memorial and take a body count by ensuring that the persons sitting or standing by them in the church are present.

-e.
-The emergency services will be contacted by a sidesman or member of the PCC using a mobile phone.

-2.5 Evacuation Drills - Physical drills will not be conducted, but the PCC and sidesmen will be reminded of the evacuation procedure annually.
+- a.
+The south door and the vestry door must be unlocked before any event and marked with the running man sign. - b.
+In the event of an emergency, an announcement to leave the building will be made by a sidesman or a member of the PCC. - c.
+In the absence of emergency lighting, at least two torches must be available to the sidesmen or members of the PCC. - d.
+Persons will assemble in the car park and take a body count by ensuring that the persons sitting or standing by them in the church are present. - e.
+The emergency services will be contacted by a sidesman or member of the PCC using a mobile phone. - 2.5 Evacuation Drills Physical drills will not be conducted, but the PCC and sidesmen will be reminded of the evacuation procedure annually.